Malav-P/CNN/README.md

 Provided is a header-only library for the implementation of a convolutional neural network.
 We break down each of the layers later in this section.
 The structure for the `Model` class was inspired by [mlpack](https://www.mlpack.org/).
-However, the implementation was done exclusively using my own [linear algebra library](./lin_alg).
+However, the implementation was done using my own [N-D array class](include/cnn/lin_alg/).

 ### Dependencies